yachielab/SPADE/README.md

 Software Dependencies
 -------------------------------
-SPADE works under Python 2.7.13 or Python 3.6.1 later and require BLAST+ (ver 2.6.0 later) and MAFFT (ver 7.221 later) to be installed.
+SPADE works under Python 2.7.13 or Python 3.6.1 and require BLAST+ (ver 2.6.0 later) and MAFFT (ver 7.221 later) to be installed.

 Installation